 When you use this export option, BigQuery has more recent information you can analyze about your users and their traffic on your property.

-events_intraday_YYYYMMDD: is an internal staging table that includes records of session activity took place during the day.
+events_intraday_YYYYMMDD: An internal staging table that includes records of session activity that took place during the day.
 Streaming export is a best-effort operation and may not include all data for reasons such as the processing of late events and/or failed uploads.
 Data is exported continuously throughout the day.
 This table can include records of a session when that session spans multiple export operations.This table is deleted when

 events_YYYYMMDD: The full daily export of events.